Our Connecting Stories campaign has officially launched in the North Yorkshire Coast.

 Connecting Stories is an Arts Council England-funded project addressing the literacy attainment gap across our 14 Hub areas and increases children and young people’s access to literary experiences and books in communities most in need of support.

 Children and young people across the North Yorkshire Coast recently took part in a creative writing competition.
-The winners have been announced!
-Visit the online exhibition - in partnership with the Pannett Art Gallery - to read the amazing work submitted, and take part in virtual workshops from author Sue Cheung.

 On May 10th at 10am, we called on the North Yorkshire Coast to Take 10 and read.
 Our research has shown us that reading can be an effective way of helping people take care of their mental health and wellbeing – and it only takes 10 minutes a day to see the benefits!